 - 0% Royalties Withholding Tax Rate

 Saint Vincent and the Grenadines is an island country in the Americas, member of the Commonwealth and CARICOM, located to the north of Venezuela and the island of Granada, in the chain of the Lesser Antilles of the Caribbean Sea.
 Its territory of 389 sq. km comprises the main island of St Vincent and two-thirds of the north of the Grenadines archipelago.
 The country is inhabited by 103,000 people.

-Its capital and more populated city is Kingstown, located in the island of St Vincent island.
+Its capital and the most populated city is Kingstown, located on St Vincent island.
 Its official language is English, although part of its population also speaks the St Vincent Creole, an English-based Creole with elements of French.

 Its official currency is the Eastern Caribbean Dollar (XCD), which is pegged to the US Dollar (USD) at a 2.7:1 ratio.
 The US$ is also widely accepted.

 Saint Vincent and the Grenadines is a full member and participant of the Caribbean Community (CARICOM), the Organization of Eastern Caribbean States (OECS), the Bolivarian Alliance for the Americas (ALBA).
-Community of Latin American and Caribbean States (CELAC), Organization of American States (OAS)
+The community of Latin American and Caribbean States (CELAC), Organization of American States (OAS)

-St. Vincent’s main economic activities are the export of agriculture products -bananas, root crops, arrowroot and exotic fruits-, in addition to construction, tourism -Grenadines is a top destination of the up-market yachting crowd-, offshore financial services and the issue of postage stamps.
+St. Vincent’s main economic activities are the export of agriculture products -bananas, root crops, arrowroot, and exotic fruits, in addition to construction, tourism - Grenadines is a top destination of the up-market yachting crowd - offshore financial services and the issuance of postage stamps.

 Tax treaties Map